ShaikzzCode/Weather-Prediction-App/README.md

 Welcome to the Weather Prediction Website, developed by Fizal Ali Shaik.

-This website provides you with up-to-date weather predictions based on your location.
+This website provides you with up-to-date weather predictions based on your search.
 It utilizes HTML, CSS, and JavaScript to create an interactive and user-friendly experience.

 ## Website URL